Crock Pot Sweet Potato and Quinoa Turkey Chili packs a double protein punch with the addition of both lean ground turkey breast and quinoa.

 Crock Pot Sweet Potato and Quinoa Turkey Chili packs a double protein punch from the addition of both lean ground turkey breast and quinoa.
 A little sweet from chopped sweet potatoes and a can of baked beans, plus a little heat from classic chili spices makes this dish ultra-tasty, healthy, and filling.

-Plus, how you gonna hate on any recipe that calls for topping it with shredded cheese and tortilla chips?
-I must confess, making chili always gets me a little giddy as it’s basically an excuse to eat nachos.
+Topped with shredded cheese and tortilla chips — it is a treat!
+Actually, I must confess that making chili always gets me a little giddy as it’s basically an excuse to eat nachos.
 As if I needed an excuse, but you know what I mean!

 Start by browning 1lb ground turkey breast with 1 chopped shallot in a large skillet over medium-high heat.
-I KNOW – I usually hate crock pot recipes that require cooking steps ahead of time, but it’ll only take a few minutes.
-Promise!
 Season liberally with salt and pepper then stir in 3 cloves minced garlic and cook for 30 more seconds.

-Next add a 15oz can of baked beans (I like ’em sweet) plus 28oz crushed tomatoes.
+Next add a 15oz can of baked beans plus 28oz crushed tomatoes.

-Finally add 3 cups chicken broth and 1 cup uncooked, rinsed quinoa.
+Finally add 3 cups chicken broth and 1 cup uncooked quinoa.
 The quinoa will continue to absorb chicken broth as the chili cools, so make sure you have some extra on hand for re-heating.

 Mix the ingredients together then pop the lid on top and cook on high for 3 hours or low for 6 hours.
 That’s it!